Murrumbeena

 PROFILE FAQ

-Murrumbeena has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Murrumbeena has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 28 projects likely to impact the area.
-Key projects include Neerim Road Murrumbeena, Murrumbeena Activity Centre Program, Suburban Rail Loop East, and Rosella Murrumbeena.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 28 projects potentially impacting the area.
+Notable ones include Neerim Road Murrumbeena, Murrumbeena Activity Centre Program, Suburban Rail Loop East, and Rosella Murrumbeena.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.